Choose Report Filters (Account Reports)

 1. Select the Column that you wish to use to filter data.

 3. Specify a Value.
-You can enter an open-ended value in the text box: a text string such as "North Carolina" or "@certain.com."
+You can enter an open-ended value in the text box, such as "North Carolina" or "@certain.com."
 For "Yes", enter the numeral 1; for "No", enter the numeral 0.
-Or, if shown, click the Pick List icon to see a list of predefined values.
+If shown, click the Pick List icon to see a list of predefined values.

 4. If you are using two or more Advanced Filters, select a statement connector from the drop-down list as the logic to join your filters.